bmarkowitz/blog/Content/posts/2-storyboards-programmatic.md

 The reason why we need to select "Storyboard" for the Interface drop-down is because Apple doesn't explicitly provide us a way to not use storyboards (without using SwiftUI, of course).
 As a result, we need to simply tell it we want to use storyboards and then go in and do some manual setup to remove storyboards from the project.

-Click next and choose a location to your project to finish creating it.
+Click next and choose a location for your project to finish creating it.

 ### Removing the storyboard